Taxis can currently choose to pay either a fixed annual premium or opt in for installment payments.

 Ride sharing companies have the technology that enables them to readily identify when the vehicle is being used for ride sharing purposes only and how many fare paying kilometres are travelled.

-Taxis have a combination of booked fares and ‘rank and hale’ and at this point in time they cannot efficiently distinguish between all kilometres travelled and fare paying kilometres.
+Taxis have a combination of booked fares and ‘rank and hail’ fares and at this point in time they cannot efficiently distinguish between all kilometres travelled and fare paying kilometres.

-Ride sharing drivers pay a Class 1 premium like other passenger vehicles but from 1 April they will also pay a 10 cents-per-kilometre CTP component for fare paying kilometres travelled or 6.6 cents per kilometre if the journey started in a country region.
+Ride sharing vehicle owners pay a Class 1 premium like other passenger vehicles but they also pay a 10 cents-per-kilometre CTP component for fare paying kilometres travelled or 6.6 cents per kilometre if the journey started in a country region.

 Taxis also pay cents-per-kilometre for CTP but this is for all kilometres travelled.
 This includes the kilometres travelled between fares and while driving around looking for passengers.